copiousfreetime/try-them-all/posts/02_dataset_quality.md

 ## Fetching and loading the Unsplash data

-All the documentation for this is in the [Unsplash datasets github repository](https://github.com/unsplash/datasets).
+This process is all derived from the documentation in the [Unsplash datasets github repository](https://github.com/unsplash/datasets).

 1. Make a scratch directory.
     `mkdir unsplash && cd unsplash`